Red wine–poached pears

 2 strip(s), (3 inches each), removed with a vegetable peeler

 6 medium, (5 ounces each), firm-ripe, or Bosc pears with stems

-- Carefully transfer pears to large zip-close plastic bag.
+- Transfer pears to a large zip-top plastic bag.
 Add cooled syrup.
-Squeeze out most of air and seal bag.
+Squeeze out most of the air and seal bag.
 Gently turn bag to coat pears.
-Place bag with pears in large bowl and refrigerate at least overnight or up to 4 days, turning bag several times.
+In a large bowl, place bag with pears; refrigerate, turning bag several times, at least overnight or up to 4 days.
+To serve, place pears on dessert plates and spoon syrup over.

 - Serving size: 1 pear and about 1 tbsp syrup